Vegetarianism and religion: Zoroastrianism

 Mazdakism, a sect of Zoroastrianism, explicitly promoted vegetarianism.
 One of the main precepts in Zoroastrianism is respect and kindness towards all living things and condemnation of cruelty against animals.
 The Shahnameh states that the evil king of Persia, Zohak, was first taught eating meat by the evil one who came to him in the guise of a cook.
 This was the start of an age of great evil for Persia.
 Prior to this, in the Golden age of mankind in the days of the great Aryan Kings, man did not eat meat.
+Zoroastrian text Vidēvdād (4:48) praises eating meat.

 The Pahlavi scriptures state that in the final stages of the world, when the final Saviour Saoshyant arrives, man will become more spiritual and gradually give up meat eating.

-Vegetarianism is stated to be the future state of the world in Pahlavi scriptures – Atrupat-e Emetan in Iran in Denkard Book VI requested all Zoroastrians to be vegetarians:

-"ku.san enez a-on ku urwar xwarishn bawed shmah mardoman ku derziwishn bawed, ud az tan i gospand pahrezed, ce amar was, e.g. Ohrmaz i xwaday hay.yarih i gospand ray urwar was dad."
+Vegetarianism is stated to be the future state of the world in Pahlavi scriptures – Atrupat-e Emetan in Iran in Denkard Book VI requested all Zoroastrians to be vegetarians: "ku.san enez a-on ku urwar xwarishn bawed shmah mardoman ku derziwishn bawed, ud az tan i gospand pahrezed, ce amar was, e.g. Ohrmaz i xwaday hay.yarih i gospand ray urwar was dad."
 Meaning: They hold this also: Be plant eaters (urwar xwarishn) (i.e. vegetarian), O you, men, so that you may live long.
 Keep away from the body of cattle (tan i gospand), and deeply reckon that Ohrmazd, the Lord has created plants in great number for helping cattle (and men)."

 Nation of Islam

-The Nation of Islam promotes vegetarianism deeming it the "most healthful and virtuous way to eat".
+The Nation of Islam promotes vegetarianism, deeming it the "most healthful and virtuous way to eat".